-Workplace relations is an important part of any business that engages a workforce, and are increasingly coming under the public spotlight.
+Workplace relations is an important part of any business that engages a workforce, and is an area that is increasingly coming under public scrutiny.

 We understand that businesses have different workplace relation needs at different stages of the business life cycle, and also that some organisations have specific workplace relation needs depending on their industry.

-We enjoy partnering with our clients so that we understand their business and can help them put in place the processes and structures to manage their workforce successfully so that they can focus on the business.
+We enjoy partnering with our clients so that we understand their business and can help them put in place the processes and structures to manage their workforce successfully, leaving them free to focus on the business.

 Managing the workforce